 - the test conditions, test configuration and mode of operation shall be recorded in the test report;

 - ports which in normal operation are connected shall be connected to an ancillary equipment or to a representative piece of cable correctly terminated to simulate the input/output characteristics of the ancillary equipment.
-In case of repeater type 1-C, NCR type 1-C and NCR type 1-H, antenna ports shall be correctly terminated;
+In case of RF repeater type 1-C, NCR type 1-C and NCR type 1-H, antenna ports shall be correctly terminated;

 - ports which are not connected to cables during normal operation, shall not be connected to any cables for the purpose of EMC testing.
 Where cables have to be connected to these ports, or interconnecting cables have to be extended in length in order to exercise the EUT, precautions shall be taken to ensure that the evaluation of the EUT is not affected by the addition or extension of these cables;

-- immunity tests on the entire NR repeater shall be performed by establishing communication links at the radio interface (e.g. with the mobile simulator) and the BS interface (e.g. with a BS simulator) and evaluating the power accuracy; (see figures 9.1-1 and 9.1-2);
+- immunity tests on the entire RF repeater shall be performed by establishing communication links at the radio interface (e.g. with the mobile simulator) and the BS interface (e.g. with a BS simulator) and evaluating the power accuracy; (see figures 9.1-1 and 9.1-2);

 - immunity tests on the entire NCR shall be performed by establishing communication links at the radio interface (e.g. with the mobile simulator) and the BS interface (e.g. with a BS simulator) and evaluating the power accuracy for NCR-Fwd and throughput for NCR-MT; (see figures 9.1-3 and 9.1-4);